-At the start of each school year, the school will send an emergency contact form home.
-Parents must complete this form and return it as soon as possible with their child.
-Parents must ensure that the names and numbers they give the school can be reached during an emergency.
+Emergency contact information is located on each student's SchoolTool page.
+Parents should periodically review their child's information to be sure that it is current and accurate.
+Parents must ensure that the names and numbers they provide can be reached during an emergency.
 If a child is injured, or too sick to stay in school, the school will need to be able to reach someone.
-Please let the school know when there are changes in these items (day care provider, phone number, and place of work, etc.) during the school year (September-June).
+Please let the school know when there are changes in these items (address, phone number, place of work, etc.) during the school year (September-June).
+To make changes, please contact Erin Barnhart, School Registrar at 315-626-3439 x3821 or ebarnhart@catomeridian.org.